Comparison Guide

 Pros

-- Partnership with Lowe's drives unique lead sources
+- Partnership with Lowe's and U-Haul creates unique lead sources with some purchase intent

 Cons